Keshav-Narula/Systems-Programming-FinalProject/README.md

 # DEMO LINK
 To demo project in an online C complier  go to link [HERE](https://replit.com/join/gavzaqukso-narulakeshav1)
-- Open the Shell tab, type 'make run; to compile the program and './run' to start the program.
+- Open a Shell tab on the right side, type 'make run; to compile the program and './run' to start the program.

 # Program Description: